4nd2in/edu/pages/DNS.md

 # Domain Name System
-	- This is a worldwide dictionary of the Internet.
-Humans access the internet -
+	- This is a worldwide dictionary of the internet that maps domain names to addresses and vice verca.
+	-